eppineda/Game-of-Life/README.md

 B. Graphical Display

 I'm not yet skilled in animation with AngularJS.
 The current design uses a logical coordinate system, instead of a pixel-based system based on browser resolution.
-That is to say, coordinate(50, 35) is not pixel-coordinate(50, 35).
+That is to say, for example, coordinate(50, 35) is not pixel-coordinate(50, 35).

-I also like the grid display in use by gitHub in a user's Contribution graph.
+I also like the grid display in use by gitHub for a user's Contribution graph.
 That would do very nicely.

 C. In a future version, real-time recognition of celluar patterns would probably be a lot fun.